FrostyCoolSlug/streamdeck-strip-render/README.md

 - Most examples don't present the same way they should render
     - I'm wondering whether things have internal paddings / margins that aren't documented
-- It might make sense to render some widgets at 2x then resize to introduce some aliasing
-- The Stream Deck app ignores widgets that render past the edge of the canvas, I just warn and clip.
-  - There's a `FULL_VALIDATION` flag in lib.rs which will prevent rendering these widgets
-- Rects should never overlap on the same z-index, I currently just warn rather than reject the layout
-  - There's a `FULL_VALIDATION` flag in lib.rs which will reject layouts that do this
 - The canvas is currently black by default, but this may need to be transparent
-- This should probably have some logging :D

 ### Text